kemmis/System.Web.Optimization.HashCache/README.md

 ## Elevator Speech

-This transform prevents browsers from loading old cached versions of your code when you are running in debug mode.
+This transform prevents browsers from loading old cached versions of your code when you are running in debug mode, by adding a hash of the file content to the end of the file path:

 ```
 <link href="/css/styles.css?~v=Iz7DDyL6DCDnT_L414h7aec4VUNOlN9dDYVRGoD2ZB01" rel="stylesheet"/><script src="/js/app.js?~v=QWNK55__txkMIVFvtdF3fy5lDLK7GLkwLzP8nzCV6nw1"></script>